 Remove from the oven and allow cookies to cool for 2 minutes on the baking sheet, then transfer to a wire rack to allow to cool fully.

-TIP: I recommend sprinkling each cookie as soon as it is dipped, because I have found that the sprinkles won’t stick if I try to dip a few cookies in a row then sprinkles them.
+TIP: I recommend sprinkling each cookie as soon as it is dipped because I have found that the sprinkles won’t stick if I try to dip a few cookies in a row then add sprinkles.

 Now simply allow the glaze to set fully before serving or packaging up for your cookie exchange.